liga4/Banking_app/README.md

 # Banking App

-Welcome to the Banking App!
 This application provides a range of financial functionalities to manage your accounts, perform transactions, and handle investments.
 It's built to offer a seamless experience for handling various currencies, making transactions, and exploring cryptocurrency investments.

 ## Features